How to store your rubbish

 We collect used household batteries as part of our ongoing efforts to increase recycling rates.

 - Put your used batteries in a small, clear plastic bag and seal it when full.

-- Place the sealed bag on top of your black lidded bin or black sacks on your normal day of collection.
+- Place the sealed bag on top of your black or orange lidded bin or sacks on your normal day of collection.